Gemorroj/api-platform-magazine/README.md

 ### Requires
 - 7.3+ (Symfony 5)
-- Mysql/Postgres/ some other `dbal` databases
+- Mysql/Postgres/some other `dbal` databases

 ### Installation